Myrmex/alatius-macronizer-api/README.md

 ### Build Image

 When the procedure works, we will repeat it from scratch by getting `morpheus` from a patched repo, and by getting `api.py` from some other resource.
+The main steps would be:

+- preparing a sh script with all these commands.
+- run the script in an intermediate Docker image.
+- base another build step on this image, and build the final version.

 Meantime, to build the image from the container as modified in the preceding sections (see [here](https://stackoverflow.com/questions/29015023/docker-commit-created-images-and-entrypoint)):

 1. `docker commit macronizer vedph2020/macronizer-base`
 2. create a Dockerfile to set the entry point (see this project).
 3. `docker build . -t vedph2020/macronizer:0.0.1-alpha`

+>Note: playing with containers will quickly eat a lot of disk space in the host.
+In Windows, you can reclaim it later using [this procedure](https://github.com/docker/for-win/issues/7348).